nystudio107/seomatic/README.md

 ### 1.1.0 -- 2016.02.10

 * [Added] Added all of the schema.org Organization types to Identity and Creator settings
-* SEOmatic Meta FieldTypes now have settings that let you restrict the Asset Sources available to them
+* [Added] SEOmatic Meta FieldTypes now have settings that let you restrict the Asset Sources available to them
-* SEOmatic Meta FieldTypes now let you set the default Source settings for each field
+* [Added] SEOmatic Meta FieldTypes now let you set the default Source settings for each field
-* SEOmatic Meta FieldTypes now let you choose if the Source can be changed when editing an entry
+* [Added] SEOmatic Meta FieldTypes now let you choose if the Source can be changed when editing an entry
+* [Added] You can include tags that output entry properties, such as `{title}` or `{myCustomField}` in SEOmatic FieldType fields.
 * [Added] Twitter Card and Facebook types can now have null values in the FieldType, and Template meta settings
 * [Added] We now include separate Place JSON-LD for Organizations (in addition to being part of the Identity)
+* [Added] Added support for Google Analytics on the Site Identity tab
 * [Fixed] We now handle numeric Google+ accounts properly
 * [Fixed] The Preview buttons display properly on mobile devices for the SEOmatic FieldType now
+* [Improved] Added links to WooRank.com for the SEO Title, SEO Description, and SEO Keywords tags that explain best practices for them
+* [Added] Added a `config.php` file where you can override some of SEOmatic's default behaviors
+* [Improved] Converted all of the `.html` template files over to `.twig`
 * [Improved] Updated the README.md

 ### 1.0.12 -- 2016.01.19